medic/cht-docs/content/en/apps/guides/forum-offline.md

     ```

-### TLS on Pi-Hole
+### TLS on Pi-hole

-Pi-Hole uses `lighttpd` as its front end web server.
+Pi-hole uses `lighttpd` as its front end web server.
 These steps add an explicit host on port `8443` using our valid certificate:

 1. Enter the `pihole` container with `docker exec -it pihole /bin/bash`